eladh23/Library-Project/README.md

 python manage.py runserver

 9. **Access the Application:**
-Open a web browser and go to `http://127.0.0.1:8000` to access the My Library application.
+Open a web browser and go to `http://127.0.0.1:8000` (with using : `python manage.py runserver`) to access the My Library application.

 10. **Log in with Admin Credentials:**
  - Username: `admin`